-- an instruction to us to automatically pay that seller when the seller requests payment.
+- An instruction to us to automatically pay that seller when the seller requests payment.

-Your authorisation will typically remain valid for up to 30 days, but may remain valid for longer.
+Your authorization will typically remain valid for up to 30 days, but may remain valid for longer.
 If you have balance, we may hold the payment amount as pending until the seller collects your payment.
 If your payment requires a currency conversion by us, the transaction exchange rate will be determined and applied (as described in the Currency Conversion section) at the time the payment is processed.

-Your authorisation allows the seller to update the payment amount before the seller collects the payment (to account for any changes to the purchase that you may agree with the seller, such as additional taxes, shipping or postage charges or discounts).
+Your authorization allows the seller to update the payment amount before the seller collects the payment (to account for any changes to the purchase that you may agree with the seller, such as additional taxes, shipping or postage charges or discounts).
 We are not required to verify any changes at any time (including at the time the payment is transferred).
-We may transfer any amount on the basis of your authorisation and upon receiving instructions from the seller of the final payment amount.
+We may transfer any amount on the basis of your authorization and upon receiving instructions from the seller of the final payment amount.